Build Shareable Gems

 FAQ

-How does Gembuilder work for projects aside from Python and Scala?
+How does Gem builder work for projects aside from Python and Scala?
 Package Hub supports re-usable components in SQL, for example, to create a Macro to use custom Jinja logic.
 A user can create a Custom Gem to be used within the same project using Macros.
 As of Prophecy Version 3.2, support for reusable components in SQL is in “beta” release.
-These are the limitations:
+It has the following limitation:

-1. A SQL project cannot be marked as package. so it wont show on package hub.
+- A SQL project cannot be marked as package.
+Therefore, it won't show on package hub.